dabapps/django-s3-file-upload-server/README.md

 Upload files from the browser to S3 - server side implementation

-For the client side implementation, see [github.com/dabapps/django-s3-file-upload-client](https://github.com/dabapps/django-s3-file-upload-client)
+For the client side implementation see [github.com/dabapps/django-s3-file-upload-client](https://github.com/dabapps/django-s3-file-upload-client)

 ## Getting Started